 I love solar lights and anyone who knows me can vouch for that.
 I have over 100 solar lights in my yard and many of them are made into creations that I’ve made.
 I build most of them out of things I find at garage sales & thrift stores.
-Here are just a few for me to share with you…
+Here are my top 14 ways to use solar lights in your home.

 For this first one, the base is a tealight holder that is supposed to have a lampshade.
 I placed a solar light (minus the stem) into the tealight location and placed an old glass shade over the top.